 St Bees Lighthouse has the highest elevation of the Trinity House lighthouses being 102 metres above sea level.
-It was also the last coal-fired lighthouse in the UK.
+It was also the last coal-powered lighthouse in the UK.

 St Bees forms part of the classic Coast to Coast walk which starts (or ends) at St Bees and leads to Robin Hoods Bay in Yorkshire.